 “If you kept changing the way people saw the world, you ended up changing the way you saw yourself.” ― Terry Pratchett, Going Postal

-But I will say this: in retrospect, everything I’ve done in both my professional and personal life was driven by the desire to inspire people to see the world differently.
-I wasn’t aware of this at first, but this is what drives me in my art, creating seempli, developing the c.os model, and helping individuals and teams ignite their creativity.
+Everything I’ve done in my professional and personal life was driven by the desire to inspire people to see the world differently.
+This vision drives me in my art, creating seempli, developing the c.os model, and helping individuals and teams ignite their creativity.
 Sometimes this goal takes the form of telling a specific story.
-At other times it takes the form of providing people with tools to help them find and tell their own stories.
-Either way, there’s nothing that makes me more excited than seeing that little spark in the eyes of people who know they have seen something most other people didn’t.
-It is like inviting people to my secret universe, and sharing it with them.
+At other times, it takes the form of providing people with tools to help them find and tell their own stories.
+Either way, nothing makes me more excited than seeing that spark in the eyes of people who realize they have seen something or thought of something other people didn’t.
+It’s like inviting people to my secret universe and sharing it with them.
 And once you’re in, it becomes your own.

 I invite you to visit the following websites to explore my work further.